rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-jsonrpc/src/site/markdown/guide/listener.md

         throws
             JSONRPC2Error
     {
-        // context depends on the fact from which IoHandler this method was called }
+        // context depends on the fact from which DispatcherIoHandler this method was called }
 });